jarviscanada/jarvis_data_eng_PrinceSandhu/linux_sql/README.md

 * * * * * bash /pwd/scripts/host_useage.sh localhost 5432 host_usage postgres password
 ````
 # Implementation
-This project has been provisioned using Docker through the `psql_docker.sh` script.
+The Linux Cluster Monitoring Agent project has been provisioned using Docker through the `psql_docker.sh` script.
 Each host/node contains `host_info.sh` and `host_usage.sh`.
 The former script records the hardware specification and the latter records the resource usage data of their respective hosts.
 Resource usage data is collected every minute, which is configured with `crontab`.
 The scripts record the aforementioned data into the `host_info` and `host_usage` tables of the `host_agent` PostgreSQL database.
 SQL queries are constructed to group hosts by hardware info, average memory usage, and to detect host failure.

 ## Architecture
 ...